marcanpilami/MAGE/doc/mcl.rst

 Introduction
 -----------------------

-MCL is a query and component creation language.
+MCL is a sadistic parenthesis-oriented query and component creation language.
+It allows to find components based on its attributes and, most important, based on the relationships it has with other components.
+That way, scripts may easily find all the data they need to run.
+For exemple, just knowing the hostname of the server it runs on, a script will be able to query all database accounts running on databases running on this server, and then backup or export them.

 Grammar (EBNF)
 -----------------------